madzera/happytree/CONTRIBUTING.md

 | status: declined  | Declined issue  |
 | status: declined-duplicate  | Declined.
 Duplicate issue  |

-After the collaborator have your issue been accepted, for sure that this issue will be present in the next release.
-So, the collaborator has the possibility of tracking your issue through the white labels information provided by HappyTree Team over the course of time:
+After the collaborator has his issue accepted, for sure that this issue will be present in the next release.
+So, the collaborator has the possibility of tracking his issue through the white labels information provided by HappyTree Team over the course of time:

 | Label  | Description  |